Last updated: 21.12.2021

 the event will be un-nominated.
 Selected athletes may still attend if the status of the country changes nearer the time.
 However, even if the status of the country changes there will be no ranking points and no administrative support (other than entering the athlete) from Head Office.

-Please note that at any one point of time in the competitive season we are supporting 100s of athletes with trips to many different countries across the world.
-BF as an organisation employ the equivalent of 13 full time people across all the areas that we work, and currently have the equivalent of only 1.5 full time person dedicated to supporting international travel.
-At this time we are not in a position to recruit new staff members to deal with this significant increase in administration to support internationals, and continually monitor and communicate the changing requirements based on all the various factors (age, vaccination status etc etc).
+BF as an organisation employ the equivalent of 16 full time people across all the areas that we work.
+We currently have the equivalent of 1.5 full time person dedicated to supporting international travel.
+Financially, unless we increase costs to travelling athletes, we are not in a position to recruit new staff members to deal with the increase in administration to support internationals, and continually monitor and communicate the changing requirements based on all the various factors (age, vaccination status etc etc).
 Thus there is a level of expectation around responsibilities that sit with all those participating.
 If any participant is selected/approved to be entered into a competition abroad the following applies:

 BF responsibilities: